 Sharing and Caring

+Not everything will go to plan.
 Inevitably, there will be a few pet-related incidents and/or garden casualties along the way.
-Be gentle with them and with yourself, just like the occasional human-caused garden failures and brown-thumbed losses.
+Be gentle with the pets and with yourself, just like the occasional human-caused garden failures and brown-thumbed losses.
 Work on prevention, training, and evolve the garden over time to work better for the entire family, pets included.
 At the end of the day, their love and cuddles will more than make up for the momentary frustrations.
 Happy gardening and growing, furfriends!